bronxc/Hackpad/README.md

 Some contain personal information that has been deleted.

-if you want to know more, you can contact me.
+if you want to know more, contact me.